profOnno/serial2tcp/README.md

 # serial2tcp
-very... very... early serial2tcp in node... but works for me.
+very... very... early stage of serial2tcp in node... but works for me.

 ### TODO
 - make it npm